Wan Chien

-The Wan Chien (萬劍 (ten thousand swords)) is an air to ground cruise missile developed and produced by the National Chung-Shan Institute of Science and Technology (NCSIST) of Taiwan.
+The Wan Chien (萬劍 (ten thousand swords, Wànjiàn, Wan4-chien4)) is an air to ground cruise missile developed and produced by the National Chung-Shan Institute of Science and Technology (NCSIST) of Taiwan.

 Design and development

 It partly resembles the AGM-154 Joint Standoff Weapon and the Storm Shadow.
 Serial production was expected to start in 2015.
 Full operational capability was declared in 2018.
 It is functional in both a ground strike role and a naval strike role.
 The codename for the development and initial production of the Wan Chien was "Project God’s Axe" (神斧).

 After the completion of initial production NCSIST began working on a long range variant with a 400km range.

 Service history

 The Wan Chien entered service in 2011.
 The primary launch platform is the AIDC F-CK-1 C/D.

 In 2022 annual production was approximately 50 missiles a year.
 Production was expected to end in 2024 but in 2023 funds were allocated to extend production of the improved version through 2028.